jaromeyer/miningmonitor/README.md

 ## Getting Started

-You will need an ESP8266 board and a SD1306 OLED display to build this project.
+You will need an ESP8266 board and an SD1306 OLED display to build this project.

 ### Wiring